 The George Elmy returned to Seaham in June, 2013 fully restored.

-The ultimate aim of the East Durham Heritage Group is to have a Heritage Centre within Seaham to create a focal point of interest that will attract both the local community and tourists alike to raise the town profile as a thriving tourist destination.
+East Durham Heritage Group run the Heritage Centre within Seaham Marina.
+Which creates a focal point of interest that attracts both the local community and tourists alike to raise the town profile as a thriving tourist destination.